kitodev/kitodev/README.md

 ### Software Engineer & Team Lead

-I'm a Software Engineer at MENTORTOOLS, and I've been working in tech since 2003.
+I'm a Software Engineer at Coincash, and I've been working in tech since 2003.

 ## ⚡ Technologies